Types of Retirement Plans

 - Verify: Total contributions = 3 × $4,000 + $8,000 = $12,000 + $8,000 = $20,000.

 Because of their expense, defined-benefit plans are set up mostly for the self-employed, especially by those who are older and have not accrued substantial retirement benefits.
 Generous retirement benefits can be obtained within a short time with this type of plan if the taxpayer is earning a substantial income that would allow large contributions to the plan.
-However, because of the cost of funding and administering DB plans, few employers offer DB plans to employees, and the number of DB plans, according to the Pension Benefit Guaranty Corporation, has declined from about 114,000 in 1985 to about 38,000 in 2011.
+However, because of the cost of funding and administering DB plans, few employers offer DB plans to employees, and the number of DB plans, according to the Pension Benefit Guaranty Corporation, has declined substantially since 1985.

 The largest risk to defined benefit plans is that minimum contributions must be made annually by the employer, with 25% of the minimum annual contribution paid into the plan quarterly.
 If, by the end of the tax year, additional amounts are necessary to maintain minimum funding, then any additional contribution necessary to close the funding gap can be made without penalty if done within 8½ months after the end of the tax year.